yslianTim/rhbm_gem/docs/developer/architecture/command-architecture.md

 When adding a new built-in command, follow this order:

-1. add the public interface under `include/core/`
+1. add the public command interface under `include/core/`
 2. add the implementation under `src/core/`
-3. derive from `CommandBase`
+3. derive from `CommandBase`, usually via `CommandWithOptions<Options, CommandId::...>`
 4. define a command-local options type derived from `CommandOptions`
-5. prefer `CommandWithOptions<Options, CommandId::...>` unless the command has an unusual storage need
+5. add command-specific setters and use `CommandBase` helper families before adding custom boilerplate
-6. use setter helpers on `CommandBase` before adding custom validation boilerplate
+6. keep single-field validation in setters
-7. keep single-field validation in setters
+7. keep cross-field or mode-dependent validation in `ValidateOptions()`
-8. keep cross-field or mode-dependent validation in `ValidateOptions()`
+8. keep transient caches and pointers resettable through `ResetRuntimeState()`
-9. keep runtime caches and transient pointers resettable through `ResetRuntimeState()`
+9. keep `ExecuteImpl()` phase-oriented and orchestration-focused
-10. keep `ExecuteImpl()` phase-oriented and orchestration-focused
+10. use `DataObjectManager` helper paths for parsing, loading, and persistence
-11. use `DataObjectManager` helper paths for parsing, loading, and persistence
+11. add the built-in descriptor entry to `BuiltInCommandCatalog()`
-12. add a `CommandDescriptor` entry to `BuiltInCommandCatalog()`
+12. add the Python binding in `bindings/CoreBindings.cpp`
-13. update bindings, tests, docs, and examples when adding or changing a built-in command
+13. update tests, docs, and examples in the same change

 A useful mental model is:

-- catalog decides whether the command exists and which common options it gets
+- the catalog decides whether the built-in command exists and which shared options it gets
 - the command class decides option semantics and workflow sequencing
 - the data layer decides how files and persistence are implemented